Insights into hernia: Causes, symptoms, and treatment

 Surgery

 He started his consultant career in Nottingham before taking up a post as a specialist pancreatico-biliary and laparoscopic surgeon at the prestigious St James’s University Hospital in Leeds where he spent five years treating pancreatic, duodenal, and bile duct cancers as well as emergency general surgery.
-He finally moved back to Manchester in 2018 to lead the general surgical service and is the director of The Gallstone Clinic and Manchester Hernia, which is based at Spire Manchester Hospital.
+He finally moved back to Manchester in 2018 to lead the general surgical service and set up The Gallstone Clinic and Manchester Hernia at Spire Manchester Hospital.

-Mr Macutkiewicz is the president-elect of the Association of Surgeons of Great Britain and Ireland and a member of specialist associations in the UK and internationally.
-He is invited to give lectures around the world on the difficult gallbladder and gallbladder surgery and is an expert reviewer for BUPA and the BMJ.
-He was awarded a Clinical Teaching Excellence Award from the University of Leeds in 2017 and has received the Certificate of Excellence for delivering outstanding patient care, awarded by iwantgreatcare.org in 2021 and 2022.
+Mr Macutkiewicz is a member of many specialist associations in the UK and internationally.
+He is invited to give lectures around the world on the difficult gallbladder and gallbladder surgery, laparoscopic inguinal hernia surgery, training and service development and is an expert reviewer for BUPA and the BMJ.
+He was awarded a Clinical Teaching Excellence Award from the University of Leeds in 2017 and has received the Certificate of Excellence for delivering outstanding patient care, awarded by iwantgreatcare.org in 2021, 2022 and 2023.
+He received the prestigious Top Doctor Award in 2023 for his attention to detail, outstanding outcomes and patient-centred care.

 View Profile